Kouhaku: Why Japanese like Red and White Combination

 The meaning of colors differs from country to country.

-The meaning of colors differs depending on the country.
-For example, we Japanese generally associate yellow with happiness, vigor, and delight, but the color symbolizes deceit and cowardice in some countries.
+For example, we Japanese associate yellow with happiness, vigor, and delight, but the color symbolizes deceit and cowardice in some countries.

-As for ours, we like to use red and white colors together and call the combination “Kouhaku (紅白: red and white)”. (also written as Kohaku)
+As for ours, we like to use red and white together and call the combination Kouhaku (紅白: meaning Red and White), also spelled as Kohaku.

-The Meaning of the Japanese Word
+Meaning of the Japanese Word

-It is said that the Japanese word literally meaning red and white “Kouhaku (紅白)” has its roots in a battle that broke out about 800 years ago.
+The use of the colors red and white Kouhaku has its roots in a battle that broke out about 800 years ago.

-Because of this, in general, Japanese people consider the combination of red and white to be a lucky charm and have the custom of preparing it at auspicious occasions.
+Now, Japanese people generally consider the color combination a lucky charm, and thus, we have the custom of preparing it on auspicious occasions.

-- The NHK’s nationally famous year-end grand song festival, “Kouhaku Uta Gassen (紅白歌合戦)” is held annually on New Year’s Eve, where participating artists are divided into 2 teams, red and white.
+- The year-end grand song festival by NHK, Kouhaku Uta Gassen (紅白歌合戦), is annually held on New Year’s Eve, where participating artists are divided into two teams, red and white.

-(Reference page of this article : Wikipedia 紅白)
+(Reference Page: Wikipedia 紅白)